-Following Russia's invasion of Ukraine in February 2022, various countries, including the United States, have imposed sanctions on a number of Russian individuals and entities.
-We have a Russia-based subsidiary, which represents approximately 0.1% of our total assets and 0.2% of our revenue.
-The Russian subsidiary is engaged in certain activities that involve sanctioned Russian entities as counterparties.
+Following Russia's further invasion of Ukraine in February 2022, various countries, including the United States, have imposed additional sanctions on a number of Russian individuals and entities, and restricted or prohibited certain activities relating to Russia such as making new investments or the provision of certain services.
+The Russian government also listed the Republic of Korea as an "unfriendly state" in March 2022.
+We have a Russia-based subsidiary, which represents 0.16% of our total assets and 0.19% of our revenue as of December 31, 2022.
+The Russian subsidiary is engaged in certain ordinary course business activities with Russian entity counterparties, some of which have become subject to additional sanctions since February 2022.
 Where necessary or appropriate, we have taken actions to negotiate repayment terms in Rubles to promote compliance with applicable sanctions and have prepared response plans in the event of additional sanctions.
-While we do not believe that such activities violated OFAC sanctions or are sanctionable under applicable U.S. secondary sanctions, U.S. authorities are afforded wide discretion and there is no guarantee that such activities will not be found to have violated OFAC sanctions or involved sanctionable activity under U.S. secondary sanctions, or that any other government will not determine that our activities violated applicable sanctions of other countries.
+While we do not believe that such activities violate OFAC or other sanctions or would reasonably be expected to result in the imposition of U.S. secondary sanctions, U.S. authorities are afforded wide discretion and there is no guarantee that such activities will not be found to have violated OFAC sanctions or involved sanctionable activity under U.S. secondary sanctions, or that any other government will not determine that our activities violated applicable sanctions of other countries.
 Our business and reputation could be adversely affected if the U.S. government, or any other government, were to determine that our past or ongoing activities relating to Russia violated any of the applicable sanctions.
 Sanctions against Russia continue to evolve rapidly, and future changes in law could also adversely affect us.
 The further expansion of sanctions against Russia and the Russian financial sector by the United States or other countries (including Korea), as well as Russian countermeasures against foreign-owned companies, may adversely affect our business and reputation.